Egr-harsha/-21days0fverilog/README.md

 Day8  ---> Binary to One-hot Converter with Testbench.
 Day9  ---> Binary to Gray Converter with Testbench.
 Day10 ---> Counter with loading value with Testbench.
+Day11 ---> Valid and Empty based Parallel to Serial Converter with Testbench.